Forgotten-Hope-2-community-addons/bf2-modding-guides/README.md

-# Battlefield 2 - Forgotten Hope 2 - Modding guides and develpoment tools
+# Battlefield 2 - Forgotten Hope 2 - Modding guides and development tools

 This repository contains everything I have collected over the years about modding Battlefield 2 and Forgotten Hope 2.